xoxo/inclusion/README.md

 XOXO offers gender pronoun pins at registration.
 We encourage all attendees to wear a pin stating their pronouns.

 Where possible, XOXO offers gender neutral restrooms.
 Where our venues have designated gendered restrooms, we display signage recommending that attendees should use whichever restroom they feel most comfortable with.

-Where relevant, we provide explicit content warnings for our conference talks and festival performances.

 ## Media Consent
 XOXO enforces a strict media consent policy for our attendees, designated by colored lanyards available at registration.
 A red lanyard designates strictly no photos or video, a yellow lanyard designates that photos and video are allowed with explicit consent, and a blue lanyard designates that photos and video are allowed without permission.